Glossary of baseball terms: show me

+shutdown inning

+When a pitcher allows zero runs immediately after his team has scored.

 shutout

 According to the Dickson dictionary, the term derives from horseracing, in which a bettor arrives at the window too late to place a bet, due to the race already having started, so the bettor is said to be "shut out" (this specific usage was referenced in the film The Sting).